Links

 President

 Theresa Burton earned her Bachelor's degree in Geology from Central Washington University.
 Although she is currently not employed in her chosen field, she maintains an active interest in geology by being a member of AWG and joining in on the field trips.
-She is also actively involved in Women of Wind Energy (WoWE) and is working towards a field trip with the widely scattered members in Eastern Washington and Oregon.
-Theresa is an avid amateur astronomer and is looking forward to assisting in the formation of a local astronomy club.
+Theresa is an avid amateur astronomer recently participating in a star party held by the Wild Horse Wind and Solar Facility in Ellensburg, WA.

 Questions?